-38. Comparatives
+37. Comparatives

 The comparative figures have been regrouped, where necessary, in order to conform to the current year's presentation.
 Such regrouping did not affect the previously reported profit, comprehensive income for the year or total equity.
-Comparatives in the comprehensive income include figures related to the Group's shareholding in QualityNet General Trading and Contracting Company WLL ("QualityNet"), which was sold to Kuwait Telecommunications Company ("VIVA") on 6th May 2019 resulting in the Group losing control over the Kuwait subsidiary from that date.

-39. Significant Event - COVID-19
+38. Significant Event - COVID-19

 During 2020, an outbreak of the novel Coronavirus (COVID-19) rapidly evolved across the world.
-As a result, governments and authorities, including the Government of the Kingdom of Bahrain, have implemented several measures to contain the spread of the virus such as suspension of flights from/to various countries, other travel restrictions and quarantine and have also announced various support measures to counter adverse economic implications.
+As a result, governments, and authorities, including the Government of the Kingdom of Bahrain, have implemented several measures to contain the spread of the virus such as suspension of flights from/to various countries, other travel restrictions and quarantine and have also announced various support measures to counter adverse economic implications.
 These measures and policies have caused significant disruption in the operation of many companies around the globe.
 COVID-19 has also brought about significant uncertainties in the global economic environment.
 The Group operates in a sector which has not been heavily affected by the virus.